-The word "heart" is used in various contexts.
-The references that have the most significance for Christians involve the heart representing a person's will or desires.
+The word “heart” is used in various contexts.
+The references that have the most significance for Christians involve the heart representing a person’s will or desires.
 God wants people to love Him with all of their hearts.
-When they stray, God wants them to return to Him with all of their hearts and be aware if how one treat each other.
+When they stray, God wants them to return to Him with all of their hearts and be aware of how one treats each other.

 It represents the true character but conceals it” (J. Laidlaw, in Hastings’ Bible Dic.).”
 (Expository Dictionary of New Testament Words.)